Exawind/amr-wind/docs/sphinx/theory/theory.rst

 .. math:: (\rho\boldsymbol{U})^{n+1} = (\rho\boldsymbol{U})^{\ast} + \Delta t \nabla p^{n-1/2} - \Delta t \nabla p^{n+1/2}

+- In order to calculate :math:`\rho \boldsymbol{U}^{n+1/2}` within the advection term, the momentum must be interpolated to the faces and extrapolated forward in time a half step, similar to the face velocities involved in the MAC projection.
+To do this for the momentum, the routine uses the momentum, pressure gradients, source terms, and diffusion terms at :math:`n`, as well as :math:`\boldsymbol{U}^{MAC,n+1/2}`.

 - In the case of variable density single-phase or multiphase simulations, the density at :math:`n+1` is found using separate scalar equations, which are solved during the predictor step.
 Because density has no projection step,

 .. math:: \rho^{n+1} = \rho^{\ast}.